-Honey Butter Fried Chicken is a living legend among a certain group of friends that I have.
+Honey Butter Fried Chicken is a living legend among a particular group of friends that I have.

 For three year, my favorite couple( Rich and Jen) have been sharing the gospel of HBFC.
-And for three years, I really thought their description of said place was over kill.
-I mean, its chicken.
+And for three years, I thought their description of the said place was overkill.
+I mean, it’s chicken.
 Fried Chicken.
-In my old neighborhoods, I could visit four different chicken joints less than a block a part.
+In my old neighborhoods, I could visit four different chicken joints less than a block apart.
 Never, did I imagine that I would venture to the far northwest side of the city for fried chicken.
-But then again, that’s what I said about hotdogs, remember Hot Doug’s?
+But then again, that’s what I said about hotdogs.
+Remember Hot Doug’s?

-On previous visits, my favorite couple reiterrated that the line for Honey Butter is usually wrapped around the building.
+On previous visits, my favorite couple reiterated that the line for Honey Butter is usually wrapped around the building.
 We arrived a little after 5 p.m. to the restaurant.